TL;DR

 - Key Feature: The insurer assesses your individual risk.
 Based on this, they decide whether to offer you cover and at what price.

 - The Major Advantage: Because the risk is assessed, you can add Critical Illness Cover to your policy.
-This means the policy can pay out either on diagnosis of a specified critical illness or upon death, whichever comes first (on a combined plan).
+This means the policy may pay out either on diagnosis of a specified critical illness or upon death, whichever comes first (on a combined plan).

 Here is a table to clearly illustrate the differences:

-| Feature | Guaranteed Acceptance Over 50s Plan | Medically Underwritten Life & Critical Illness Plan |
+| Feature | subject to terms Acceptance Over 50s Plan | Medically Underwritten Life & Critical Illness Plan |

 | Medical Questions? | No | Yes, detailed health & lifestyle questions |

-| Acceptance Guaranteed? | Yes (within age limits) | No, depends on underwriting |
+| Acceptance subject to terms? | Yes (within age limits) | No, depends on underwriting |

 | Includes Illness Cover? | No | Yes, Critical Illness Cover can be added |